FlipMods/FlipMods/README.md

 ## 🛠 Skills
 Javascript, HTML, CSS, C#, C++, Vue, Reactjs, Golang, Python, Etc.

+## Yearly Quote
-"Remember You May Think You Know All About A Certain Topic, However Remember You Can Always Learn More" - FlipMods
+### "Remember You May Think You Know All About A Certain Topic, However Remember You Can Always Learn More" - FlipMods 2024